fbpx

 Player Load is a metric that measures an athlete’s physical effort during movement.
 It calculates this by adding up the acceleration in all directions, as captured by a three-axis accelerometer.
 To make the number more manageable for analysis, the total acceleration is divided by a scaling factor of 100.
 This simplifies the overall Player Load value.
 Originally, the Australian Institute of Sport (AIS) developed this formula for rugby union to quantify players’ effort levels.

-About Player Load
+More About Catapult’s Player Load

 Coaches, analysts and sports scientists are always striving to quantify the performance of their athletes, but vast quantities of information can make it easy to get lost in an avalanche of data without unearthing the most powerful insights:

-• Measuring athlete workload with player load
+- Measuring athlete workload with playerload

-• Player load Context & validity
+- Player load Context & validity

-• Player Load: Sport-specific context
+- Player Load: Sport-specific context

 Measuring Athlete Workload with Player load